menu

 Another notable thing is that Cooper Landing - Hope is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Cooper Landing - Hope is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Cooper Landing - Hope is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in Cooper Landing - Hope is that it can take a long time to commute to work.
 In Cooper Landing - Hope, the average commute to work is 33.07 minutes, which is quite a bit higher than the national average.

-Cooper Landing - Hope is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Cooper Landing - Hope does not have a public transit system used by locals to get to and from work.

 Demographics

-The citizens of Cooper Landing - Hope are among the most well-educated in the nation: 43.96% of adults in Cooper Landing - Hope have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+Cooper Landing - Hope is one of the most well-educated cities in the nation.
+43.96% of adults in Cooper Landing - Hope have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Cooper Landing - Hope in 2022 was $46,841, which is wealthy relative to Alaska and the nation.
 This equates to an annual income of $187,364 for a family of four.
 However, Cooper Landing - Hope contains both very wealthy and poor people as well.